Robert Mapplethorpe lived a life of contradictions; an altar boy who grew up to be one of the most controversial photographers of the late 1970s

-Mapplethorpe was known for his attraction towards what the public considered inappropriate or obscene.
 He was part of the underground leather scene of the 80's and this taboo culture shaped his subject matter.
-His goal was to shock the public with his tasteful but uninhibited depictions of the human body.
+His goal was to shock the public with uninhibited but tasteful depictions of the human form.